joao-carloto/RF_Install_Script/README.md

 - wxPython (version 2.8.12.1, necessary to run RIDE)
 - RIDE

+If you don't need all of these, just comment the respective parts.

 Two versions of the script are provided:
 - A PowerShell script for Windows (RF_Install.ps1).
 - A Bash script for Ubuntu  (RF_Install.sh).

-IMPORTANT!
-The installer download locations were valid at the time of this scrip conception, but these may change.
+IMPORTANT - The installer download locations were valid at the time of this scrip conception, but these may change.
 If you find some invalid URL please report an issue at https://github.com/joao-carloto/RF_Install_Script/issues

-IMPORTANT!
-The script includes a demo test to be run after the installation.
+IMPORTANT - The script includes a demo test to be run after the installation.
 Do not change the test indentation, unless you know what you are doing.
 You may end up with an invalid test script.